bewf/HitSpan/README.md

 **HitSpan** is a lightweight, client-side HUD mod for Minecraft that provides accurate, real-time combat feedback.
 It displays your **hit range (reach)** using Minecraft’s own ray and hitbox logic, along with **knockback distance** measured over several ticks after a confirmed hit.

-The goal of HitSpan is to stay **simple, accurate, and multiplayer-safe**.
+The goal of HitSpan is to stay **simple, accurate, and highly customizable**.
 I made this mod because I couldn't find a good alternative for 1.8.9.

 If you have any problems or suggestions feel free to open an **issue**.
 I will try my best to resolve any problems.